rd--/blksc3/md/essay.md

 which are drawings of trees and not graphs and therefore well suited to applicative languages such as Lisp, however the evaluation model is closer to the reactive model of Max.
 The lineage of block editors can be traced back at least to AgentSheets (Repenning 1993).
+Existing synthesis systems with extensive histories that are now additionaly compiled to Wasm include Csound (Yi 2018).

 ## Future Research